apache/trafficcontrol/experimental/traffic-portal-angular7/README.md

 By default this will set up an Angular debug-mode server to run, listening on port 4200.
 Note that regardless of production-mode SSL configuration, this will **only serve unencrypted HTTP responses by default**.
 Also, unlike production mode which compiles things ahead of time, this will compile resources on-the-fly so that making changes to a file is immediately "live" without requiring the developer to restart the debug server.
 Pretty neat, desu.

+### Running the Tests
+Coverage is pretty abysmal at the moment, but unit tests can be run using the [Angular CLI](https://github.com/angular/angular-cli).
+To run the unit tests, use the command `ng test` (dependencies must first be installed).
+This will attempt to open Chrome, Firefox and Opera, so ideally you would have those installed prior to running the tests.

+End-to-end testing is broken at the time of this writing, but to run it anyway use `ng e2e`.

 ## Contributing
 This project uses `tslint` and an `.editorconfig` file for maintaining code style.
 If your editor doesn't support `.editorconfig` (VS Code does out-of-the-box as I understand, but Vim and Sublime Text need plugins.
 Atom ~~doesn't~~ shouldn't exist) then you'll want to manually configure it so as to avoid linting errors.
 There's quite a bit going on, but the big ones are: